 Essure, a permanent sterilization device made by Bayer, has been linked to thousands of reports of chronic pain, allergic reactions, organ perforation, and more.
-Erin Brokovich, the famed consumer advocate, is leading a campaign to get Essure off the market.
+Over 16,000 lawsuits have been filed by women who were injured.

 Need a Texas Essure Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.

 Essure Doctors Paid Millions by Bayer